-References:
+References/Notes:

-- CY 2023 Changes to Hospital Outpatient Prospective Payment and Ambulatory Payment Systems Final Rule with Comment and Final CY 2023 Payment Rates (CMS 1772-FC); Addendum B and ASC Addenda. - CY 2023 Payment Policies under the Physician Fee Schedule and Other Changes to Part B Payment Policies; (CMS 1772-FC); Addendum B. All MPFS Fee Schedules calculated using CF of \$33.06 effective January 1, 2023. - Current Procedural Terminology (CPT®) is a registered trademark of the American Medical Association. - ICD-10-CM Expert for Physicians 2023, @2022 Optum360, LLC.
+- The payment rates specified in this document are Centers for Medicare & Medicaid Services (CMS) national unadjusted averages.
+Actual payment rates will vary based on geographic adjustments and are updated quarterly.
+Commercial payment rates will vary per contract. - By Report For CPT codes that have not been assigned RVUs (e.g., miscellaneous codes), there is no national payment rate.
+Providers must provide detailed operative notes describing the service provided.
+If there is an existing service with an established CPT code that involves similar work, that CPT code may be provided as a suggested crosswalk for payment purposes. - CY 2024 Changes to Hospital Outpatient Prospective Payment and Ambulatory Payment Systems Final Rule with Comment and Final CY 2024 Payment Rates (CMS 1786-FC); Addendum B and ASC Addenda. - CY 2024 Payment Policies under the Physician Fee Schedule and Other Changes to Part B Payment Policies; (CMS-1786-FC); Addendum B. All MPFS Fee Schedules calculated using CF of \$32.74 effective January 1, 2024. - Current Procedural Terminology (CPT®) is a registered trademark of the American Medical Association. - ICD-10-CM Expert for Physicians 2024, ©2023 Optum360, LLC.
 All rights reserved.